JS-RML/rockwalk/README.md

 ### 3.4 Rock-and-Walk by Aerial Manipulation
-Detailed instructions on executing rock-and-walk using a quadrotor equipped with a caging end-effector can be found in `aerial_manipulation/README.md`
+Detailed instructions on executing rock-and-walk using a quadrotor equipped with a caging end-effector can be found in `aerial_manipulation/README.md`.
+Note our current implementation with quadrotor requires motion capture system to obtain state of both the quadrotor and the object.